hammzat/HarmonyCustomGenerator/README.md

 2. Map Settings
 - [x] Generate map over default limits
+> Don't generate maps larger than 6000!
+> Rust client won't be able to process them and will just display as a 6000 map with flying prefabs and monuments

 - [x] Generate new map every time
 - [x] Save map in specific folder
 - [x] Save map with specific name